timoxley/npm-tutor/chapters/npm-workshop-prune/exercises/satisfied-deps/Readme.md

 # Satifying dependencies

-Installing a package can impact which version of a package is used by other dependencies.
+Installing a package can impact which version gets used by seemingly unrelated dependencies deeper in the `node_modules` hierarchy.

-npm does not always install the highest possible version allowed by a package's semver.
-If a dependency is already satisfied by an existing installed package, it will not be installed, even if a higher version is available.
+npm will not always install the highest possible version allowed by a package's semver. **If a dependency is already satisfied by an existing installed package, it will not be installed**, even if a higher version is available and valid.

-## Task

-Change the "dependencies" of the package.json located in the `prune` directory, such that running `npm install` in that directory will provide a version of `mime-types` to `accepts` which is **LOWER** than what is be installed without changing the package.json.

-Run `verify` to proceed.

-## More Information

-The `prune` directory contains the following package.json:
+The `./prune` directory contains the following package.json:

 ```json
 {